 A Christmas club is another way to save for the next festive season.

-You sign up with a club and pay a regular fee throughout the year, normally weekly or monthly.
+You sign up with a club in the early months of the year and pay a regular fee, normally weekly or monthly.
 Then, by October and November, the club will issue vouchers which you can use in your favourite shops to buy presents, food and decorations.

 Importantly, once you join the club your money is locked away, so you can’t use it in the middle of the year if you change your mind.
 If you do want to access your money, you’ll likely face penalties to withdraw it.

-In addition to this, Christmas clubs are not protected by the Financial Conduct Authority (FCA).
-It means that if your Christmas club were to go insolvent, you would not be entitled to your money.
-All the listed savings accounts, however, are protected under the Financial Services Compensation Scheme (FSCS), so if your provider were to go bust you’d be entitled to recover up to £85,000 of your deposit.
+It’s also worth considering that Christmas clubs are not regulated by the Financial Conduct Authority (FCA).
+This means that if your Christmas club was to go bust, you could be at risk of losing your money.
+All the savings accounts listed above, however, are protected under the Financial Services Compensation Scheme (FSCS), so if your provider was to go out of business, you’d be entitled to recover up to £85,000 of your deposit.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.